CURRENT GROUP MEMBERS

 suk016@ucsd.edu

 Subin Kim received the B.S. degree in electrical engineering from Hanyang University, Seoul, South Korea, in 2017, and the M.S. degree from the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2019.
-From 2017 to 2020, He participated in RF circuit design for wireless transceivers.
-He is currently working towards the Ph.D. degree at the University of California, San Diego.
-His current research interest includes analog and mixed-signal integrated circuits, frequency synthesizers, and data converters.
+From 2017 to 2020, he participated in RF circuit design for wireless transceivers.
+He is currently working toward the Ph.D. degree at the University of California, San Diego.
+His current research interests include analog and mixed-signal integrated circuits, frequency synthesizers, and data converters.

 zec022@ucsd.edu